ddmitov/perl-executing-browser/README.md

 **Local Scripting:**
 * CGI-like scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
 * jQuery AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard jQuery methods.
-* Any version of Perl5 can be selected inside the settings file.
+* Any version of Perl 5 can be selected inside the settings file.

 **Web Access:**
 * PEB can open web pages with cross-site scripting disabled.